-- 1. The local salary grids are amended to reflect the following general wage increases:
+- 3. The following allowances shall be adjusted in accordance with the increases in B.1.1.a, b, and c above:

 - a.
-July 1, 2014-June 30, 2015

-- i.
-Effective September 1, 2014: 2.0% increase

-- ii.
-Effective January 1, 2015: 1.25% increase

-- b.
-July 1, 2015-June 30, 2016

-i.
-Effective May 1, 2016: Economic Stability Dividend (ESD), if applicable

-- c.
-July 1, 2016-June 30, 2017

-- i.
-Effective July 1, 2016: 1.0% increase

-- ii.
-Effective May 1, 2017: ESD, if applicable

-- d.
-July 1, 2017-June 30, 2018

-- i.
-Effective July 1, 2017: 0.5% increase

-- ii.
-Effective May 1, 2018: 1.0% increase plus ESD, if applicable

-- e.
-July 1, 2018-June 30, 2019

-- i.
-Effective July 1, 2018: 0.5% increase

-- ii.
-Effective May 1, 2019: 1.0% increase plus ESD, if applicable

-- 2. The following allowances shall be adjusted in accordance with the increases in Article B.1.1 above:

-- a.
 Department Head

 - b.
 Positions of Special Responsibility

 - c.
 First Aid

 - d.
 One Room School

 - e.
 Isolation and Related Allowances

 - f.
 Moving/Relocation

 - g.
 Recruitment & Retention

 - h.
 Mileage/Auto not to exceed the CRA maximum rate

-- 3. The following allowances shall not be adjusted by the increases in Article B.1.1 above:
+- 4. The following allowances shall not be adjusted by the increases in B.1.1.a, b, and c above:

 - a.
 Per Diems

 - b.
 Housing

 - c.
 Pro D (unless formula-linked to the grid)

 - d.
 Clothing

 - e.
 Classroom Supplies

-[Note: See Appendix A - Salary Grids South Okanagan Similkameen Teachers' Union]
+[NOTE: see Appendix A - Salary Grids South Okanagan Similkameen Teachers' Union]